 Get in touch:

 This site is created with Hugo, hosted in Netlify, and distributed globally via Cloudflare.
 Posts are written in HTML and Markdown.
 All by tweaking and learning other people’s work and watching YouTube videos and reading some blog posts/docs.
 I am actively working to increase the accessibility and usability of my website to everyone.
+All photographs on this site are taken by me, unless stated otherwise.
+If you’re interested in using any of them, please get in touch.
+Unauthorized use is not permitted.

 Tools I Use